amazeeio/docs/local_docker_development/help.md

     $ docker-compose up

 {% hint style='danger' %}
-This will remove your whole mysql database and maybe existing other created volumes (like the solr search index).
+This will remove your whole local MySQL database and maybe existing other local created volumes (like the solr search index).
 {% endhint %}

 ## Drupal Container logs